RhisiartK/Easy-PHP-Framework/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-by-developers.svg)](https://forthebadge.com)
 # Easy-PHP-Framework v.0.3.6
-This project's goal is to create a community driven and open source PHP framework which makes it easy and fast to develop web pages.
-It uses the newest PHP and Bootstrap.
-The project wants to be the most secure and easiest to use PHP framework.
+This project's goal is to create a community driven and open source PHP framework which makes it easy and fast to develop secure web pages.

 # Set up developer environment (Windows)
-- Install the latest [XAMPP](https://www.apachefriends.org/hu/index.html) with php 7.1+
+- Install the latest [XAMPP](https://www.apachefriends.org/hu/index.html) with php 7.2+
   - Required components: Apache, MySQL, PHP, phpMyAdmin
 - Install [Composer](https://getcomposer.org/doc/00-intro.md#installation-windows)
 - Clone the repository to the xampp's htdocs directory
-- Download the phpDocumentor from [here](http://www.phpdoc.org/phpDocumentor.phar) and save to the ```src``` directory
-- Run ```npm install``` in the src directory
+- Run `composer install` in the root directory
-  - It will install node packages and after that it will install phpunit with composer
 - Open XAMPP Control Panel and Start Apache and MySQL
 - Create database with utf8mb4_bin collation
 - Create a database user for the web page